ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `Vector3` - A Vector3 containing the direction of the target position in relation to the origin position.

 The VectorDirection method calculates the direction the target position is in relation to the origin position.

+#### DividerToMultiplier/1

+  > `public static float DividerToMultiplier(float value)`

+ * Parameters
+   * `float value` - The number to convert into the multplier value.
+ * Returns
+   * `float` - The calculated number that can replace the divider number in a multiplication sum.

+The DividerToMultiplier method takes a number to be used in a division and converts it to be used for multiplication. (e.g. 2 / 2 becomes 2 * 0.5)

+#### NormalizeValue/4

+  > `public static float NormalizeValue(float value, float minValue, float maxValue, float threshold = 0f)`

+ * Parameters
+   * `float value` - The actual value to normalize.
+   * `float minValue` - The minimum value the actual value can be.
+   * `float maxValue` - The maximum value the actual value can be.
+   * `float threshold` - The threshold to force to the minimum or maximum value if the normalized value is within the threhold limits.
+ * Returns
+   * `float` -

+The NormalizeValue method takes a given value between a specified range and returns the normalized value between 0f and 1f.

 #### GetTypeUnknownAssembly/1